AmandaKitSam/holiday-rentals/README.md

 - Step 4: Once the room is ready for rent, it will be saved in the database.
 Other users can search for the room and make reservations.

-- Step 5: Users can manage their listings.
-You can update your rooms.
+- Step 5: Users can manage their listings and update their rooms.

 - Step 6: Users can view a list of their rooms at the listing page and the user's profile page.